London to New York · the crossing

 - Five hours.
 New York is five hours behind London.
 When you land at 2pm New York time, your body still thinks it's 7pm London time.

-- Should I sleep on the London to New York flight?
+- Will I sleep on the London to New York flight?

 - A brief doze early in the flight is fine, but don't pack the full sleepy kit.
 After the snooze, stay awake.
 The trick is not the flight; it's pushing through the long arrival evening to a normal New York bedtime.